maybe-hello-world/digestbot/ROADMAP.md

 This is a living doc that will evolve as priorities grow and shift.
 Please feel free to file issues on this repository if you have questions, concerns, or suggestions.

-## What we are working on..
+## What we are working on:
-* **Your own presets:** we would like to give you a possibilty to create your own presets (visible only for you) and use them for top message selecting.
+* **Internal refactoring:** right now we are planning a global internal refactoring to divide UI from internal logic and simplify adding other UIs (like telegram bots, etc)

-* **Scheduled digest:** create a timer for any top command and receive fresh digest just-in-time! :)
+* **Issues solving:** see "Issues" for more information